A Brief History of the Pittsburgh-Butler Regional Airport

 Charles Lindbergh and Amelia Earhart at Butler County – (fact of fiction)?

 As they say in politics: “yes and no.” In other words Amelia was here but Lucky Lindy was not.
-Of course if you are in Hangar 4.7.3., the newly remodeled restaurant at Butler County, you may see photos of Lindy standing with the legendary Kenny Scholter.
-However, the photo was taken before Kenny came to Butler County Airport.
+You may see photos of Lindy standing with the legendary Kenny Scholter, however, the photo was taken before Kenny came to Butler County Airport.
 Lindy was in Pittsburgh where Kenny had cut his aviation teeth at Bettis Field, an airstrip in West Mifflin, Pa.

 It is said that Kenny in his teenage years would cut school and ride his bike to the airport where he eventually worked until coming to Butler.
 Many times he slept in hangars to save the bike riding time so he could be there in the early morning hours to earn more money for flying time.